Saudi, UAE introduce VAT in first for Gulf

 Saudi Arabia has deposited billions of dollars in special accounts to help needy citizens face the resulting rise in retail prices.

-The other four Gulf states -- Bahrain, Kuwait, Oman and Qatar -- are also committed to introducing VAT but have delayed the move until early 2019.
+The other four Gulf states -- Bahrain, Kuwait, Oman and Qatar -- are also committed to introducing VAT but have decided to delay the move until early in 2019.

-None of the Gulf states levy any personal income tax and none have any plans to do so.

-The International Monetary Fund has repeatedly urged Gulf states to diversify their revenues away from oil, which accounts for more than 90 percent of the Saudi budget and 80 percent in the UAE.

 The hike in fuel duty in Saudi Arabia was the second in two years.